Medicine, Health Care and Philosophy

 Medicine, Health Care and Philosophy is a quarterly peer-reviewed medical journal covering the intersection of philosophy and medicine, including bioethics.

+History

-It was established in 1987 as European Philosophy of Medicine and Health Care, obtaining its current name in 1998.
+The journal was established in 1987 as European Philosophy of Medicine and Health Care, obtaining its current name in 1998.
 It is published by Springer Science+Business Media in association with the European Society for Philosophy of Medicine and Healthcare, of which it is the official journal.

 The editors-in-chief are Bert Gordijn (Dublin City University) and Henk ten Have (Duquesne University).
 According to the Journal Citation Reports, the journal has a 2018 impact factor of 1.450.